Temple Shalom By-Laws

 3.0 Membership

-3.1 Any person of the Jewish faith or any member 18 years or over in a family unit where one person is of the Jewish faith may be eligible to be a Member.
+3.1 Any person of the Jewish faith or any person 18 years or over in a family unit where one person is of the Jewish faith may be eligible to be a Member.

 3.4 Individual membership shall consist of any eligible person 18 years of age or older.